Chad performing at Student Concert 2023

 In part 1’s discussion of practicing melody, harmony and rhythm away from your instrument, I concluded by saying that once you start to see all the opportunities around you, you’ll be forever committed to developing your musicianship for life.
 Perhaps that was a little extreme, and you’d rather play games or watch videos on your phone during periods of downtime outside the home.
 There is nothing wrong with that, but if you keep your mind and ears open, you’ll learn to have fun with enough stimuli, from both inside and outside yourself, that can keep your musicianship developing without your instrument for many lifetimes.

-If you want to set up a free trial lesson either in person or online, simply fill out this form and we’ll get back to you within 24 hours.
+Simply fill out this form and we’ll get back to you within 24 hours if you want to set up a free trial lesson, your choice; in person or online.
 You’ve got nothing to lose and an amazing musical world to gain. 🙂